HAR697: Using Policy to Strengthen Health Systems

 On satisfactory completion of the course, students will be able to:

-- Assess the main actors involved in health policy processes at global, national and sub-national levels;
+- Assess the main actors involved in public health policy processes at global, national and sub-national levels;

 Lectures will provide an overview of the material for each stage of the module, in order to ensure that all students have a similar level of understanding before moving to interactive learning and group work.